JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 Generate a Java Keystore

-After the keystore.jks file is generated, create a new folder called keys inside the resources directory of your project and copy the keystore.jks file to /resources/keys/ folder.
+After generating the keystore.jks file, create a new folder named "keys" inside the resources directory of your project and copy the keystore.jks file into the "/resources/keys/" folder.

 #port on which the application should run